Afeezagbaje/Afeezagbaje/README.md

 <h1 align="center">Hi 👋, I'm Afeez Agbaje</h1>
 <h3 align="center">Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
 With every line of code, I strive to make it scalable codes.</h3>

-- 👨‍💻 All of my projects are available at [afeezagbaje.live](afeezagbaje.live)
+- 👨‍💻 All of my projects are available at [afeezagbaje.netlify.app](afeezagbaje.netlify.app)

-- 💬 Ask me about **React, Redux, Django, Python, Javascript, Typescript, Next.js, Node.js, Express.**
+- 💬 Ask me about **React, React Native, Redux, Django, Python, Javascript, Typescript, Next.js, Node.js, Express.**

 - 📫 How to reach me **afeezagbaje@gmail**